emqx/cloud-docs/en_US/rule_engine/rule_engine_save_clickhouse_cloud.md

-# Save device data to ClickHouse Cloud using the Data Integrations
+# Integrate with ClickHouse Cloud

 [ClickHouse](https://clickhouse_cloud.com/docs/en/) is a column-oriented database management system (DBMS) for online analytical processing of queries (OLAP).
 ClickHouse’s performance exceeds all other column-oriented database management systems.
 It processes billions of rows and tens of gigabytes of data per server second.